-Fisher’s next solo exhibition in New York City will take place in Galerie Mourlot in March, 2018.
+Fisher’s recent solo exhibition in New York City took place in Galerie Mourlot in Spring, 2018.
 His work has been reviewed in Art News, Art Critical,and Painting Perceptions.
 Mr. Fisher’s work is included in numerous private and public collections.

 Statement about the work

 The quality of drawing that particularly interests me can be measured by the extent to which it summons compelling thoughts, feelings, and ideas into the mind of the viewer.
 It is profound that innovations and the strategic organization of a handful of marks and erasures can both simultaneously evoke potent, vivid descriptions and the presence and sensations of an underlying psyche.
 Just as the carefully crafted combinations of words in a poem rely heavily on the audial sounds of those words for effective emanation of it’s content, the drawing relies on pre-cognitive visual stimulation from very particular animation imbued in the mark.

 Through obsessive scraping and erasing my charcoal becomes increasingly animated and agitated.
 Until something emerges from my material that embodies and evokes a particular presence, I fold my constructions back into the inert material and try over and over again to provoke and imbue it with meaning.
 As a process, drawing is less “encumbered” than painting.
 Ideas and goals are more transparent and closer to the surface.
 Drawing always leads me to technical improvements and deeper, clearer content in my paintings.
 I draw as often as I paint.